SantanasWrld/Claims/README.md

 - `nofall`: Disables Fall Damage inside that Claim
 - `nodamage`: Disables All Damage inside that Claim
 - `nopvp`: Disables All Combat inside that Claim
+- `nostarve`: Disables All Player Hunger inside that Claim
+- `nodecay`: Disables All Leaves From Decaying inside that Claim

 ## Installation
 1. Copy the plugin `.phar` file to the `plugins` directory of your PocketMine server.